tarasowski/backend/cloudformation/001_github-introduction.md

     + `git reset --soft Head~5`- bring the last 5 commits all togher into the most recent one
     + `git reset --hard HEAD~3`- is when you want to throw commits and don't want to share them with others.
 You can use this command to throw the last 3 commits away.

+* `git reflog` - every commit that users make to the repository is a recorded snapshot in time that shows how the code base is progressing, the `reflog` keeps track of the commits that are made as well as commits that are discarded, it provides a rolling buffer of 30 days in which you can recover by doing a mistake e.g. `reset`, `delete branch`or any other things.

+* `git rebase` - is the ability to take the existing commits and to place them on a branch that starts today.
+Rebase allows one branch to be relocated far down the history track.
+Meaning taking all of the changes that are isolated on your branch and making them as if they were happen after on the master branch.